 To fully grasp the magnitude of this proposal (i.e. infinite), careful study of these finite ACMD reports is suggested: Further consideration of the synthetic cannabinoids, Methoxetamine report, 2012, and ACMD advice on O-Desmethyltramadol.

-The Home Office bans the importation of Diphenylprolinol and Diphenylmethylpyrrolidine, as advised by the ACMD.
+The Home Office bans the importation of Diphenylprolinol and Diphenylmethylpyrrolidine as advised by the ACMD.
 See Further advice on Diphenylprolinol (D2PM) and Diphenylmethylpyrrolidine.

 An order making the substance illegal will be put before Parliament this autumn.
-The order will also seek to make Phenazepam, also used as a ‘legal high’, a Class C drug along with other benzodiazepines.
+The order will also seek to make Phenazepam, also used as a ‘legal high’, a Class C drug along with other Class C benzodiazepines.

-This Act amends the Misue of Drugs Act 1971 by granting the Secretary of State the power to make a temporary class drug order specifying any substance or product as a drug subject to temporary control of 12 months.
+This Act amends the Misuse of Drugs Act 1971 by granting the Secretary of State the power to make a temporary class drug order specifying any substance or product as a drug subject to temporary control of 12 months.

 A large number of conditions and prerequisites must be met before such an order may be made, but in fact the bar is not very high.
 Consider this condition:

-“…the Secretary of State can only proceed to make the order if it appears that the drug is one that is being, or is likely to be, misused, and that misuse is having, or is capable of having, harmful effects.” [italics added]
+“…the Secretary of State can only proceed to make the order if it appears that the drug is one that is being, or is likely to be, misused, and that misuse is having, or is capable of having, harmful effects.” [emphasis added]

 Is there a way to “misuse” a drug that ensures absolute safety?
 Just asking.

-The ACMD report “Consideration of the naphthylpyrovalerone analogues and related compounds” ostensibly provides the rationale.
+The ACMD report Consideration of the naphthylpyrovalerone analogues and related compounds ostensibly provides the rationale.

 The named PiHKAL substances not covered by the generic definition introduced by S.I.
 1977/1243.
 Curiously, one seems to have been missed: PiHKAL #167, 4T-MMDA-2.
 See L. A. King, Forensic Chemistry of Substance Misuse: A Guide to Drug Control, RSC Publishing, Cambridge, 2009.

 The PiHKAL and TiHKAL generic amendments.
 Odd that “alkylthio” is not included in the list of ring substituents.
 Are the 2C-T series caught by the “other univalent substituent” clause?
 It seems almost deliberately inconsistent.

-This brings into force Sections 1, 32, 35, 37, 38, 40 of and Schedule 1 to the MDA 1971, with effect from 1 Feb 1972.
+This Order brings into force Sections 1, 32, 35, 37, 38, 40 and Schedule 1 of The Misuse of Drugs Act 1971 on 1 Feb 1972.